Adam Zaruba

-Adam Zaruba (born March 31, 1991) is a Canadian American football tight end who is currently a free agent.
-He is also a rugby sevens player for the Canada national rugby sevens team.
-His CFL rights belong to the Saskatchewan Roughriders.
+Adam Zaruba (born March 31, 1991) is a Canadian former professional football tight end.
+He was also a rugby sevens player for the Canada national rugby sevens team.
+His CFL rights belonged to the Saskatchewan Roughriders.

 Professional career

 Zaruba signed a three-year contract with the Philadelphia Eagles as an undrafted free agent on July 24, 2017.
 He was waived on September 1, 2017.
 He signed a reserve/future contract with the Eagles on January 3, 2018.

 On August 5, 2018, Zaruba was waived/injured by the Eagles and was placed on injured reserve.
 He was released on August 11, 2018.